 - Use a damp cloth to wipe the outside of the clean and leave it to dry

 - You can now put the boots into a boot dryer or place them next to a heat source to finish the drying process

 You can still use the same tricks to dry hiking boots as the concept is almost the same

 Buying Portable Boot Dryers is Reasonable

 Using open heat like a fire or radiator could easily burn your expensive boots if something goes wrong.
 You can get good boot dryers for less than $50.
 It makes no sense to risk your expensive boots by drying them over a fire or radiator unless it is a risk you are willing to take.
-Moreover, a portable dryer means you can dry the boots on your way home from hitting the slopes.
+Moreover, a portable boot dryer (Check on Amazon) means you can dry the boots on your way home from hitting the slopes.